It has been 10 years since Weekdone started providing teams like yours with world leading team management software.

 In a situation, where a great number of jobs remain unfilled, many millennials struggle to find their fit.
 Businesses are having a hard time hiring and integrating these young professionals in their everyday functions.
 Yet organizations need to adapt to these tech-savvy people in order to keep innovating and stay competitive.
 Offer millennials more autonomy and flexibility whenever possible.
 At companies where managers show sincere interest in Millennials as people, the organization sees an 8x improvement in agility, and a 7x increase in innovation.

 With the increasing number of millennials entering the workforce, prepare yourself for job-hopping.
 On average, millennials are staying 2 years at a company before leaving.
-During next year, 36% of employers expect this kind of job-hopping.
-Employees are more likely to stay if they're surrounded by like-minded people.
+Employees are more likely to stay if they’re surrounded by like-minded people.
 Invest time to create an amazing company culture to improve the situation.

 Work with freelancers

-In 2019 prepare to work more with freelancers.
+In 2022 prepare to work more with freelancers.
 In the U.S. alone 53 million people are freelancing.
-That's 34% of the entire workforce and millions more will likely follow.
+That’s 34% of the entire workforce and millions more will likely follow.
 For companies, it might be great news.
 Hiring temporary workers is cheaper, provides flexibility and access to specific skills.
 All this thanks to technology.
 69% of freelancers say that technology has made it easy to find freelance work.
-So, make use of social technology to seize this opportunity and integrate them to your everyday workflow.
+It would be in your best interest to offer some sort of online workspace for your remote freelancers to get on board seamlessly with your team.

 Mobile takes over